American Privacy Rights Act: Legislative history

 Democratic Senator Maria Cantwell (left) and Republican Representative Cathy McMorris Rodgers (right) introduced the legislation.

-The bipartisan proposal was introduced in April 2024 by two Washington lawmakers, Senator Maria Cantwell and Representative Cathy McMorris Rodgers.
+The bipartisan proposal was released in April 2024 by two Washington lawmakers, Senator Maria Cantwell and Representative Cathy McMorris Rodgers.
 Cantwell is a Democrat who serves as Chair of the Senate Committee on Commerce, Science, and Transportation and McMorris Rodgers is a Republican who chairs the House Committee on Energy and Commerce.
-Cantwell did not support the ADPPA, which is part of why that legislation stalled, according to The Verge.
-She wanted individuals to be more empowered to sue companies for violating their privacy rights (a private right of action).
-In that and other ways, some state laws took privacy measures further than the ADPPA, leading to some Democratic opposition for the way the federal policy would supersede the states.
-The initial draft of APRA would have still overridden most of the state laws, but was written to incorporate elements of those laws in part to overcome such objections.
+Aspects of the law were written to overcome objections to the ADPPA.
+Cantwell had opposed the earlier law on the basis of lack of private right of action, which APRA includes, and while the initial draft would have still preempted most state laws, the aim was to incorporate elements of stronger laws to get around those states' objections.

-The bill underwent a series of revisions prior to being shared in early June 2024.
-Those revisions made concessions to Republican lawmakers that were poorly received by privacy advocates.
+The bill underwent a series of revisions in early June 2024, prior to its introduction.
+Those revisions made concessions to Democratic lawmakers by preempting fewer state laws, and to Republican lawmakers who wanted to remove civil rights protections and AI regulation.
 The bill was introduced as H.R.
-8818 on June 25, 2024, and scheduled for markup to begin on June 27.
+8818 on June 25, 2024, with markup scheduled to begin on June 27.
 When the markup date arrived, the session was canceled amid reports that Republican leaders had signaled they would not permit the bill to move forward regardless of committee decisions.
+The private right of action was flagged by House Majority Leader Steve Scalise as a point of contention, which remained after the changes.
+At the end of the 118th United States Congress, in January 2025, the bill expired, and has not been reintroduced as of February 2026.

 Provisions

-The American Privacy Rights Act would create limitations on the kinds of data companies can collect about their users.
-It includes provisions to give users the ability to access the data companies have about them as well as to make changes or remove such data and restricts the ability of companies to impose mandatory arbitration.
-It creates a registry for data brokers and includes opt-out procedures for consumers who do not want their data sold or used for personalized advertising.

-APRA expands some of the California law's enforcement mechanisms, enabling not just the Federal Trade Commission (FTC) to take legal action against violators, but also state attorneys general and private citizens.
-Except in cases of a "substantial privacy harm", companies have a 30-day window after being notified of a violation to make a correction.

-The legislation would apply to businesses that sell users' data or which have more than $40 million in annual revenue, intended to apply primarily to those with greater than $250 million in revenue ("large data holders").
+The American Privacy Rights Act aims to create a national baseline for individual data privacy rights and establish mechanisms for oversight, enforcement, and accountability.
+Its major provisions include: